FEniCS/governance/governance.md

 While this approach has served us well, as the Project grows and faces more legal and financial decisions and interacts with other institutions, we see a need for a more formal governance model.
-Moving forward the Project leadership will consist of a Steering Council.
-We view this governance model as the formalization of what we are already doing, rather than a change in direction.

 ### Steering Council

-The Project will have a Steering Council that consists of Project Contributors who have produced contributions that are substantial in quality and quantity, and sustained over at least one year.
-The overall role of the Council is to ensure, through working with and taking input from the Community, the long-term well-being of the project, both technically and as a community.
+The Project has a Steering Council that consists of Project Contributors who have produced contributions that are substantial in quality and quantity, and sustained over at least one year.
+The role of the Council is to provide active leadership for the Project in making everyday decisions on technical and administrative issues, through working with and taking input from the Community,

 During the everyday project activities, council members participate in all discussions, code review and other project activities as peers